-14+ Free Business Proposal Templates with Cover Pages
+24+ Business Proposal Templates with Customizable Cover Pages for Free

 A Business proposal is a document used by companies when they intend to sell their services and products to some other organization or business.
 These products are then used for resale, running in business, or even in manufacturing.
 This document is based on direct and personal relations among various businesses.